At the launch of Pope Leo XIV's encyclical, Anthropic co-founder says AI models show signs of introspection

 Quick Take

-At the launch of Pope Leo XIV's encyclical 'Magnifica Humanitas', Anthropic co-founder Christopher Olah claimed AI models exhibit signs of introspection and emotional-like states, contrasting with the Pope's assertion that these systems only imitate human intelligence functions.
+At the launch of Pope Leo XIV's encyclical 'Magnifica Humanitas', Anthropic co-founder Christopher Olah claimed that AI models exhibit signs of introspection and emotional states, contrasting with the Pope's assertion that these systems merely imitate human intelligence functions.

 Key Points

-- Christopher Olah presented at the encyclical launch, discussing AI introspection.
+- Christopher Olah spoke at the encyclical launch, highlighting AI's introspective capabilities.

 - Pope Leo XIV's document emphasizes AI's imitation of human intelligence functions.